katson1/node-mongodb-crud/README.md

   ```
 cp .env.example .env
   ```
-Run this command in another terminal to start mongodb:
+Run this command in a other terminal to start mongodb:
   ```
 mongod
   ```